kyultrn/Tripager/journals/mischa_goodman.md

 NO SCHOOL

 ### Tues, Feb 21 2023
 We started the day off setting up our Yelp API -- query and router.
 We did some troubleshooting and were able to complete the calls.
-After lunch we are going to be
+After lunch we set up the weather api and officially completed backend!
+We then went on to begin our React!
+We started with the login stuff.
+It proved more difficult than we expected.
+The functions, classes etc that I had previously done in other projects and been taught did not seem to directly relate to what we needed to do and it was a little frustrating.
+Luckily Kyle seemed to figure some of it out before we clocked out for the day and we all worked as a team to do the rest.
+We have a very solid plan for what we are going to do tmrw and we feel good about our progress as a whole.
 ### Weds, Feb 22 2023

 ### Thurs, Feb 23 2023